galterdatalab/crdm-training/docs/pages/about.md

 4. To use our work and experience to provide a template for clinical research data education and training for other institutions.

+## Funding Acknowledgement

+Developed resources reported on this website are supported by the National Library of Medicine (NLM), National Institutes of Health (NIH) under cooperative agreement number 1UG4LM012346.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 #### Back to [home](https://galterdatalab.github.io/crdm-training/)